 Configure a default naming rule for generated shared utility functions by using one of these methods.

-Once you use the Code Mappings Editor (Embedded Coder) or default mapping programming interface to configure a model, setting model configuration parameter Shared utilities identifier format does not impact code generation.
+Once you use the Code Mappings editor or code mappings programming interface to configure a model, setting model configuration parameter Shared utilities identifier format does not impact code generation.
 This setting is not applicable for models configured with these specifications.

 |System Target File||Programming Language|